tomizechsterson/blog/README.md

 `data/authors/default.md` - default author information (required).
 Additional authors can be added as files in `data/authors`.

-`data/projectsData.js` - data used to generate styled card on the projects page.

 `data/headerNavLinks.js` - navigation links.

 `data/logo.svg` - replace with your own logo.

 `data/blog` - replace with your own blog posts.

 `public/static` - store assets such as images and favicons.
+Project card heroes should be 16x9

 `tailwind.config.js` and `css/tailwind.css` - contain the tailwind stylesheet which can be modified to change the overall look and feel of the site.